HomeNetworkpublic gatewayshow to

 5. Choose to attach an existing or a new Private Network.

-• If you want to attach an existing Private Network, select Select and attach an existing Private Network and choose the desired network from the drop-down list.
+• If you want to attach an existing Private Network, select Attach to an existing Private Network and choose the desired network from the drop-down list.

-Note: Only Private Networks which are in the same Availability Zone as the Public Gateway are displayed in this list.
+Only Private Networks which are in the same region as the Public Gateway are displayed in this list.

-• If you want to create and attach a new Private Network, select Create and attach a new Private Network.
-A default name will be suggested for you, but feel free to overwrite this with a new name of your choice.
+• If you want to create and attach a new Private Network, select Attach to a new Private Network.
+The Private Network will be created with default configuration (a CIDR block will be automatically defined), in your default VPC for the region.
+A name for the Private Network will be suggested for you, but feel free to overwrite this with a new name of your choice.
+Dynamic NAT will be automatically activated on the Public Gateway for the Private Network.

-6. Click Attach Private Network to finish.
+7. Click Attach to Private Network to finish.
 You are taken back to the Private Networks tab, where the network you attached now appears, along with the services configured and the IP address of the Public Gateway.

 Your Private Network is now attached to your Public Gateway.
 You can repeat the steps above to attach more Private Networks to the same Public Gateway if you wish.

-You can review and (if you wish) modify the DHCP configuration of an existing Public Gateway as follows:
+Dynamic NAT is automatically activated.
+However, you can review and (if you wish) modify the NAT configuration of an existing Public Gateway as follows:

 1. Click Public Gateways in the Network section of the side menu.